What is a Rhinoplasty?

 - Details about your medical history

-- A list of all medication you currently take, including over the counter medications such as aspirin, vitamins, and herbal supplements
+- A list of all medications you currently take, including over-the-counter medications such as aspirin, vitamins, and herbal supplements

 - Information regarding your tobacco and alcohol use

 Primary rhinoplasty is the first rhinoplasty that a patient undergoes.
 In most cases, primary rhinoplasty yields ideal, permanent results and is the only surgery necessary.
 However, occasionally unfavorable results or future trauma can necessitate additional surgery.
 This is called a revision rhinoplasty.
 Although both procedures are performed similarly, revision rhinoplasty does require extra care around scar tissue.
 It’s also vitally important to choose a surgeon who fully understands your desires and offers you realistic expectations about your potential results.
 Our doctors are skilled at both primary and revision rhinoplasty techniques to give each of their patients the results they envision.